Medical Malpractice Statutes of Limitations in Arkansas

 What Is the Statute of Limitations for Medical Malpractice in Arkansas?

 When you come forward with a claim, it’s important to know that there is a time limit in which you can do so.
-In Arkansas, those injured in medical malpractice cases have two years since the date of their injury to file their claim.
+In Arkansas, those injured in medical malpractice cases have two years from the date of their injury to file their claim.
 If you wait until you’re past that point, your case may not be valid because you didn’t act within the statute of limitations.

 As with any rule, there are some exceptions.
 For instance, if the person who was injured had no reasonable way of knowing about their injury, then their circumstances with time to file a claim are different.
 Typically, this rule applies to those in Arkansas who have a foreign object in their body.
 This could have happened during a surgery where the surgeon left something behind like a tool or sponge.
 Over time, the person will start to feel symptoms of an injury or infection but won’t know it’s because of a foreign object.